 Silva is found in the names of Brazil's president, Luiz Inácio Lula da Silva, and the country's most famous footballer today, Neymar da Silva Santos Júnior.
 It is also shared by about 5 million other Brazilians, from movie stars and Olympic medalists to teachers, drivers and cleaners.

-Exactly how Silva spread across Brazil—one in 40 Brazilians have the name—is the subject of some debate.
-But historians agree that much of its popularity has to do with slave owners giving the name to many slaves, who then passed it on to future generations.
+Exactly how Silva spread across Brazil – one in 40 Brazilians have the name – is the subject of some debate.
+But historians agree that much of its popularity has to do with slave owners giving the name to many of their slaves, who then passed it on to future generations.

 Brazilian President Luiz Inácio Lula da Silva is also a Silva.
 Photo: Reuters

-In Brazilian popular culture, the plight of those with the surname Silva has long been widely represented, for example in a popular 1990s funk song about a working-class man who falls victim to the violence that ravages the poor, predominantly black suburbs of Rio de Janeiro.
-“Just another Silva, without the shine,” the lyrics read.
+In Brazilian popular culture, the plight of Silvas has long been widely represented, for example in a popular 1990s funk song about a working-class man who falls victim to the violence ravaging the poor, predominantly black suburbs of Rio de Janeiro.
+“It’s just another Silva, without the shine,” the lyrics read.

 When the whole society changes its perception

-In the past, few Brazilians were proud of the name Silva.
-Many famous figures, including Ayrton Senna da Silva, a legendary Formula 1 driver in the 1980s and 1990s, quietly dropped the Silva surname from their names.
+In the past, few Brazilians were proud of the Silva name.
+Many famous figures, including Ayrton Senna da Silva, a legendary Formula 1 driver in the 1980s and 1990s, quietly dropped the Silva name from their names.

-But as Brazil rethinks how its brutal past helped shape the country's identity, a growing number of influential figures are spreading the idea that there is nothing shameful about being a “Silva.”
+But as Brazil rethinks how its brutal past helped shape the country's identity, a growing number of influential figures are promoting the idea that there is nothing shameful about being a “Silva.”

-The success of celebrities, such as mixed martial artist Anderson Silva or soccer star Neymar, has also contributed to changing the old concept of the name Silva.
+The success of celebrities, such as mixed martial artist Anderson Silva or soccer star Neymar, has also contributed to changing old perceptions of the name Silva.

-“Today, we are everywhere,” Rene Silva, an activist from one of Rio de Janeiro’s largest favelas and a television host who specializes in highlighting social success stories, told the New York Times.
-“It shows that we are fighters — and we are winning.”
+“Today we are everywhere,” Rene Silva, an activist from one of Rio de Janeiro’s largest favelas and a television host who specializes in showcasing social success stories, told the New York Times.
+“It shows that we are fighters – and we are winning.”

 Brazil's most famous soccer player, Neymar da Silva Santos Júnior, center, with his mother, Gonçalves da Silva Santos, in Barcelona in 2022.
 Photo: New York Times

-The popularity of the Silva name is evident in any workspace, such as a busy notary office in Rio de Janeiro.
+The popularity of the Silva name is evident in any office space, such as a busy notary office in Rio de Janeiro.
 Behind the reception desk, Tiago Mendes Silva, a 39-year-old office worker who inherited his name from both parents, stamps and seals documents.

 “There are always one or two Silvas here,” said Mendes Silva, one of seven employees at the notary office.
 Across the counter, Juscelina Silva Morais, a 59-year-old canteen worker, was handing over a document she needed legalized.
 “The name is part of our story,” she said.
 “It’s very Brazilian.”

-In fact, despite being associated with people whose ancestors were involved in slavery, Silva has a special place in Brazil’s elite.
+In fact, despite being associated with a slave-related ancestry, Silva has a special place in Brazil’s elite.
 At least four Brazilian politicians and lawmakers have the name, according to data from The Public Agency, a nonprofit investigative channel that recently mapped the ancestry of Brazil’s most powerful people.

 "Because Silva is the name of the people"